 Stephen is admitted to the bar of the State of Illinois and to the Northern, Central and Southern Districts of Illinois and the Northern District of Indiana.
 He is also admitted to the bar of the United States Supreme Court and to the United State Courts of Appeals for the District of Columbia, and the Third, Fourth, Sixth, Seventh and Eighth Circuits.

 NLRB and ILRB proceedings

 U.S. District Courts:

 3rd, 4th, 6th, 7th, 8th and D.C.

 United States Supreme Court

-Submitting an e-mail request for information to Dowd, Bloch, Bennett, Cervone, Auerbach & Yokich does not create an attorney-client relationship.
+Submitting an e-mail request for information to Dowd, Bloch, Bennett, Cervone, Auerbach & Yokich LLP does not create an attorney-client relationship.